GoogleCloudPlatform/getting-started-python/optional-container-engine/README.md

 Create a cluster for the bookshelf application:

     gcloud container clusters create bookshelf \
-        --scope "cloud-platform" \
+        --scopes "cloud-platform" \
         --num-nodes 2
     gcloud container clusters get-credentials bookshelf

-The scopes specified in the `--scope` argument allows nodes in the cluster to access Google Cloud Platform APIs, such as the Cloud Datastore API.
+The scopes specified in the `--scopes` argument allows nodes in the cluster to access Google Cloud Platform APIs, such as the Cloud Datastore API.

 Alternatively, you can use make: